-- The Department shall develop a comprehensive hazardous waste management plan for the State and shall revise the plan on or before 1 July of even-numbered years.
-The Department shall report to the Fiscal Research Division of the General Assembly, the Senate Appropriations Subcommittee on Natural and Economic Resources, the House Appropriations Subcommittee on Natural and Economic Resources, and the Environmental Review Commission on or before 1 October January 1 of each year on the implementation and cost of the comprehensive-hazardous waste management plan-program.
+The Department shall develop a comprehensive hazardous waste management plan (i) for the State and shall revise the plan on or before 1 July of even-numbered years.
+The Department shall report to the General Assembly, the Fiscal Research Division, the Senate Appropriations Subcommittee on Natural and Economic Resources, the House Appropriations Subcommittee on Natural and Economic Resources, and the Environmental Review Commission on or before 1 October January 1 of each year on the implementation and cost of the comprehensive-hazardous waste management plan.program.
 The report shall include an evaluation of how well the State and private parties are managing and cleaning up hazardous waste.
 The report shall also include recommendations to the Governor, State agencies, and the General Assembly on ways to: improve waste management; reduce the amount of waste generated; maximize resource recovery, reuse, and conservation; and minimize the amount of hazardous waste which must be disposed of.
-The report shall include beginning and ending balances in the Hazardous Waste Management Account for the reporting period, total fees collected pursuant to G.S.
-130A-294.1, anticipated revenue from all sources, total expenditures by activities and categories for the hazardous waste management program, any recommended adjustments in annual and tonnage fees which may be necessary to assure the continued availability of funds sufficient to pay the State's share of the cost of the hazardous waste management program, and any other information requested by the General Assembly.
+The report shall include beginning fund balance, fees collected under G.S.
+130A-294.1, anticipated revenue from all sources, total expenditures by activities and categories for the hazardous waste management program, ending fund balance, any recommended adjustments in annual and tonnage fees which may be necessary to assure the continued availability of funds sufficient to pay the State's share of the cost of the hazardous waste management program, and any other information requested by the General Assembly.
 In recommending adjustments in annual and tonnage fees, the Department may propose fees for hazardous waste generators, and for hazardous waste treatment facilities that treat waste generated on site, which are designed to encourage reductions in the volume or quantity and toxicity of hazardous waste.
-The report shall also include a description of activities undertaken to implement the resident inspectors program established under G.S.
+The report shall include a description of activities undertaken to implement the resident inspectors program established under G.S.
 130A-295.02.
-In addition, the report shall include an annual update on the mercury switch removal program that shall include, at a minimum, all of the following: - (1) A detailed description of the mercury recovery performance ratio achieved by the mercury switch removal program. - (2) A detailed description of the mercury switch collection system developed and implemented by vehicle manufacturers in accordance with the NVMSRP. - In the event that a mercury recovery performance ratio of at least 0.90 of the national mercury recovery performance ratio as reported by the NVMSRP is not achieved, a description of additional or alternative actions that may be implemented to improve the mercury switch removal program. - (4) The number of mercury switches collected and a description of how the mercury switches were managed. - (5) A statement that details the costs required to implement the mercury switch removal program, including a summary of receipts and disbursements from the Mercury Switch Removal Account."
+In addition, the report shall include an annual update on the mercury switch removal program.

+The report required by this subsection shall include, at a minimum, all of the following:

+(1) A detailed description of the mercury recovery performance ratio achieved by the mercury switch removal program.

+- A detailed description of the mercury switch collection system developed and implemented by vehicle manufacturers in accordance with the NVMSRP. - (3) In the event that a mercury recovery performance ratio of at least 0.90 of the national mercury recovery performance ratio as reported by the NVMSRP is not achieved, a description of additional or alternative actions that may be implemented to improve the mercury switch removal program. - (4) The number of mercury switches collected and a description of how the mercury switches were managed. - (5) A statement that details the costs required to implement the mercury switch removal program, including a summary of receipts and disbursements from the Mercury Switch Removal Account."

-SECTION 21.(b) G.S.
+SECTION 17.(b) G.S.
 130A-294 reads as rewritten: